Phantom-Proxies/PhantomOSv1/README.md

 # PhantomOSv1 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/Phantom-Proxies/PhantomOSv1/blob/main/LICENSE.txt)
-The source code and deployment for the first every OS (and project) by Phantom Network.
+The source code and deployment for the first ever OS (and project) by Phantom Network.
 Currently uses Ultraviolet proxy and Ultraviolet backend scripts for a seamless experience.
 (please don't be stupid and deploy this via npm on a WSL instance.)